python/devguide/parser.rst

 If the action is ommited, a default action is generated:

-* If there's a single name in the rule in the rule, it gets returned.
+* If there's a single name in the rule, it gets returned.

 * If there is more than one name in the rule, a collection with all parsed expressions gets returned (the type of the collection will be different in C and Python).

-This default behaviour is primarily made for very simple situations and for debugging pourposes.
+This default behaviour is primarily made for very simple situations and for debugging purposes.

 The full meta-grammar for the grammars supported by the PEG generator is: